History of Shanghai: Early Era

 By the 4th and 5th centuries CE, during the Eastern Jin dynasty (317–420), a thriving fishing industry had developed along the Song River—now known as Suzhou Creek,—a tributary of the Huangpu River.
 Located some 12 mi from the Yangtze River estuary, China's largest inland waterway, the creek was at that time known as the Hu (沪), a character that represents a fishing trap, of which there were a number in the river.
 The character Hu is still used as an abbreviation to denote the city, for example on car license plates.
-Qinglong Zhen (青龙镇 (芊龍鎮)), the "Garrison of the Green Dragon", the first garrison in this area, was founded in 746 during the Tang dynasty (618–907) in what is now the Qingpu District of Shanghai.
+Qinglong Zhen (青龙镇 (芊龍鎮)), the "Garrison of the Azure Dragon", the first garrison in this area, was founded in 746 during the Tang dynasty (618–907) in what is now the Qingpu District of Shanghai.
 Five years later, Huating Zhèn (花亭镇 (華亭镇, Garrison of the Flower Temple)) followed, demonstrating the growth of the region and its increasing political and geographical importance.

 In 1074, Emperor Shenzong of Song, established a Marine Office and a Goods Control Bureau north-west of Huating Zhen at the approximate location of Shanghai's old city, adjacent to a ditch or pu (浦) that ran north into Suzhou Creek and allowed for the loading and unloading of freight.

 Later on, the area's proximity to Hangzhou, the capital of the Southern Song dynasty (1127-1279), proved beneficial.
 Along with its commercial activities, Qinglong Zhen became a military and naval base and by the early 12th century a Superintendent of Foreign Trade was established in the settlement to supervise trade and tax collections across five counties.
 As a result, the flourishing and prosperous town earn the sobriquet "Little Hangzhou."

 According to official government sources, Shanghai first became a city in 1291 during the Yuan dynasty (1271–1368).
 At this time, five of Huating Zhen's villages were amalgamated to form a new Shanghai County (上海县 (上海縣, Shànghǎi Xiàn)) on the site of the modern city centre.
 This new settlement had a population of about 300,000 with many engaged in the shipping trade.